 Once class starts please enroll in our course page at http://cms.phbs.pku.edu.cn/.
 Announcements, documents, etc. will be posted to this site.
-During online teaching, announcements and lecture slides will also be uploaded to the Dingtalk group.
 It is your responsibility to make sure you keep up with all announcements and documents.